MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/add-power-virtual-agents-bot-to-teams.md

 > By adding your chatbot to Microsoft Teams, some of data, such as bot content and end-user chat content, will be shared with Microsoft Teams (meaning that your data will flow outside of your [organization’s compliance and geographic or regional boundaries](/power-virtual-agents/data-location)). <br/>
 > For more information, see the [Security and compliance in Microsoft Teams](/MicrosoftTeams/security-compliance-overview).

-## Add the Teams bot channel to your chatbot in the Power Virtual Agents portal
+## Make your chatbot reachable in Teams in the Power Virtual Agents portal

 1. **Publish the latest bot content**.
 After you have created a chatbot in the [Power Virtual Agents portal](https://powervirtualagents.microsoft.com), you need to publish your bot at least once before Teams users can interact with it.
 See [Publish the latest bot content](/power-virtual-agents/publication-fundamentals-publish-channels#publish-the-latest-bot-content).